abeidahmed/phaser-game-js/README.md

 ## How to play

-The first scene is meant to collect your username, by which the scores are updated in the server.
+The first scene is meant to collect your username, by which the scores are updated on the server.
 After you enter your username and click on the "Play game" button, the game will start.

 At the start of the game, the bird is dropped from the sky and the player needs